Weight loss drug Belviq pulled from market over cancer risk

-The maker of a weight loss drug pulled it from the market Thursday at the request of federal regulators, who said it posed an increased risk of cancer.
+The maker of a weight loss drug pulled it from the market Thursday at the request of federal regulators, who said it posed a slight increased risk of cancer.

-Japan’s Eisai Inc., said it was voluntarily withdrawing the drug, Belviq.
-However, the company said in a statement that it disagreed with the U.S. Food and Drug Administration's interpretation of new data on the drug’s safety and still believes Belviq's benefit outweighs any cancer risk.
+Japan’s Eisai Inc. said it was voluntarily withdrawing the drug, Belviq.
+However, the company said in a statement that it disagreed with the U.S. Food and Drug Administration's interpretation of new data on the drug’s safety and still believes Belviq's benefit outweighs the risk.

-The FDA warned patients to stop taking Belviq immediately, dispose of leftover pills and contact their doctor for advice on alternatives.
-The agency also told doctor to tell patients to stop taking the drug.
+The FDA said patients should stop taking Belviq immediately, dispose of leftover pills and contact their doctor for advice on alternatives.
+The agency also told doctors to notify their patients to stop taking the drug.

 Belviq was approved in 2012, roughly the same time that a couple other promising weight loss drugs hit the market.
 None became the blockbusters they were expected to be, but they offered an option for the many people struggling with excess weight or obesity and related health problems.